 timedatectl set-local-rtc 1

-You may get an error in this mode, since updating the hardware clock to the local timezone is unsupported.
+You may get an error in this mode, since updating the hardware clock to the local time zone is unsupported.

 Set the Hardware Clock to Sync with UTC

-If necessary, you can set your hardware clock to synchronize with UTC by entering the following command:
+Set the hardware clock to synchronize with UTC by entering the following command:

 timedatectl set-local-rtc 0

 As with the previous command, there is no confirmation that the change has applied.
 Verify the change manually with the

 Set Time, Date Timezone in Ubuntu Older Versions From Command Line